ntaylorwss/pavlov/README.md

 ## Run indefinitely and interrupt cleanly
 Agents are equipped with a method to run episodes indefinitely; essentially an infinite loop of `agent.run_episode()`.
 This allows you to start an agent, and then walk away, to return at any point and find it continuing to run, without having to try to calculate how long a certain number of episodes may take.

 Eventually, you're going to want to interrupt the agent's execution.
-If you interrupt with SIGINT (ctrl-C, or Jupyter's `Kernel->Interrupt`), you're likely going to stop the agent in an uncomfortable state.
-Here's the current approach to cleanly stopping infinite execution:
+Pavlov handles this by catching your KeyboardInterrupt, waiting until the completion of the current episode, then cleanly exiting before the start of the next episode.
+This way, you can run indefinitely and stop safely at any time.

 The docker image associated with Pavlov has a command called `pause`, which will wait until the end of an episode, then end the execution of `run_indefinitely()`.
 The way to run this command, assuming a container name of `pavlov`, is:

 `docker exec pavlov pause`

 At this point you should see your running Python process (whether Jupyter or Python) print `Stopping.`, and give back control of the program.

+## TODO
+- A3C, PPO.
+That should round out the main RL algorithms.
+- Evolutionary strategies.
+- Parallel training and acting.
+Parallelism and concurrency in general.
+- More exploration policies.
+- Make Keras use multiple GPUs if available.
+- Hyperparameter optimization module.
+- Extend to multiple input sources, if Gym spaces allow.
+Might not be possible.